 Reovirus screen

-Test code: S0120 - Ultrasensitive qualitative screen for reoviruses by reverse transcription coupled real time polymerase chain reaction
+Test code S0120 - Ultrasensitive qualitative screen for mammalian reoviruses by reverse transcription coupled real time PCR.
+This assay detects a wide range of mammalian reoviruses but does not detect avian reovirus strains.

 S0120 is included on P0029 - Mouse Essentials Panel